-Online Global Studies Grades 9-12 Half-credit for Part I/Half-credit for Part II Prerequisite(s): None
+Online Global Studies Grades 9-12 Half-credit for Part I/Half-cre

-This course is also available in Credit Recovery

-In this course, all the stories are big stories.
+This course is also available in Credit Recovery In this course, all the stories are big stories.
 Human rights, the environment, global security, and international economic systems are all part of your beat.
 The stories also have real human interest because they deal with peoples' customs, cultures, and how they interact.
 Your job will be to research the facts, and present them with clarity and context.
 Your job will also involve identifying real global problems, and then suggesting well-developed solutions.
 This is a course that makes you think.
 The stories are current and compelling.
 They need to be told, and the right person to tell them is you.